Jerzy97/MSSSM-Fall16---DErrico-Brunner/README.md

 1. GOVERNMENT PARAMETERS

-- total taxes income: 		T proportional to number of citizens

-- homogenization investment:	I = [0%,100%]
+- propaganda investment:	PI = [0%,100%]

-- homogenization cost:		C : [min%,100%] -> [min, T]
-				strictly growing function, as defined in paper A) min proportional to the number of cops (salary)

-- homogenization effort:	E = [C(0), C(100%)]
+- cops investment  :        CI = [0%,100%]

+- general investment:       (GI) Investment for the development for the country GI+CI+HI=1

 2. GOVERNMENT DECISION

 - an great number of active rebels will eventually result in a separation from the government

-- government must decide how much of its total income to invest in homogenization
+- government must decide how much of its total income to invest in propaganda and cops, in order to avoid rebellions.
+However the governments wants the general investment to be maximized, as long as it doesn't result in the opening of a possibility of a destabilization through rebellion.
-  processes: a big investment will increase the perceived legitimacy of the government.

 ## Fundamental Questions

-Within our work we want wo find an optimum between exacted taxes and expenses for homogenization.
+Within our work we want to find the optimum investments - PI, CI, GI - such that:

+- There's no rebellion, that will end the state

+- PI & CI are minimized

 ## Expected Results

+We expect a model showing interesting rebellion dynamics.

 ## References